prasadraobikkineni/Devops_Test_Task/README.md

 3. Then create a Cl/CD pipeline using Travis/Github Actions/Jenkins to build and deploy the container in the Linux VM.

 4. Then create a README with all necessary steps in order to run your automation.
-We would like to see your considerations for credential handling in this scenario.
-The challenge is expected to take between 2-4 hours.

-Please send us the link to the github repo with the solution.
-And please do confirm receipt of this message and let us know if you can meet the deadline.

 ## Preparation